Must Have Shadow Palettes

 In this palette you get 12 great shades that are all matte colors, as the name would suggest.
 They range from a soft, creamy off-white and a baby pink, to a rich, chocolatey brown and a highly pigmented black.
 My most used are the ivory (free spirit), a nice medium brown (dreamer), the dark chocolate brown (multi-tasker), a deep plum (bombshell), and the black (fashionista), that is perfect for setting your liner, or lining with it, alone.
 Force of Nature, a buff nude color, is a great transitional shade for your crease.

-Tarte is a cruelty-free brand and their products are not only free of chemicals and preservatives you don’t want in your makeup or skin care, but most are completely vegan.
-And, as an added bonus, they are environmentally conscious of the communities where their products are sourced, mindful of both sustainability and health.
+Tarte is a cruelty-free brand and their products are not only free of chemicals and preservatives you don’t want in your makeup, but most are completely vegan.
+And, as an added bonus, they are environmentally conscious of the communities where their products and ingredients are sourced, mindful of both sustainability and health.

 This is another one I researched, swatched, and debated about.
 I couldn’t decide which of the Two Faced palettes I would use the most, the original Chocolate Bar or the Semi-Sweet.
 I finally decided on this one, and absolutely love it.

 Out of the 16 colors three are very sparkly, six are satin finish, and seven are matte.
-My favorites are matte black Licorice (perfect for lining or setting liner), Coconut Crème, a matte almost white (not completely white, great for brow bones), Truffled, ultra-matte chocolate brown, Puddin’, a very deep, cool brown, Peanut Butter, a light cinnamon brown, velvety champagne colored Butter Pecan, and shimmery Rum Raisin, a lovely deep plum with a gold overlay.
+My favorites are matte black Licorice (perfect for lining or setting liner), Coconut Crème, a matte almost white (great for brow bones), Truffled, ultra-matte chocolate brown, Puddin’, a very deep, cool brown, Peanut Butter, a light cinnamon brown, velvety champagne colored Butter Pecan, and shimmery Rum Raisin, a lovely deep plum with a gold overlay.

 The shadows are very pigmented and creamy, even the sparkly colors.
 They blend beautifully and you can easily do everything from a simple daytime natural look, to a very dramatic evening look with lots of shine.
 The palette is 7-3/8” x 4-1/8” and 5/8” thick, made out of medium brown metal with pink and gold writing on the lid.
 The mirror isn’t very useful, as much of it is covered by packaging, but you get a decent amount of each shadow, with more than a double amount of the two light colors, Coconut Crème and Butter Pecan.
-It’s got a magnetic closure so if you’re going to travel with it, make sure you put a rubber band, or I use a ponytail tie, around it, if it’s not between things that will keep it securely closed.
+It’s got a magnetic closure so if you’re going to travel with it, make sure you put a rubber band, or I use a ponytail tie, around it to keep it securely closed.

 Also cruelty-free, Too Faced has a complete line of cosmetics including several holy grail products that many people swear by.
 Besides their eye shadow palettes, my other favorites are Better than Sex mascara and Lip Injection lip plumping gloss.